robfatland/serverless/azure/tutorial.md

 Our goal here is to create an Azure Function, an online service that factors an integer (for example).
 As no Virtual Machine is explicitly involved in this process the result is called a 'serverless function'.
-This suggests visualizing clouds like Azure as programmable computers.
+This suggests visualizing cloud platforms like Azure as programmable computers.

 In building research computing machinery ('infrastructure') we have options for degree of effort, cost,